 The Secretary of War had eight telegrams to send.
 This is one of them.

-In cities and towns all over America, the bad news arrived daily by telegram and north, south, east, or west… Black or white… Christian, atheist, or Jew, Democrat or Republican, whether you had someone serving overseas or not… Everyone dreaded seeing the Western Union guy coming down their street.
+In cities and towns all over America, the bad news arrived daily by telegram and north, south, east, or west… Black or white… Christian, atheist, or Jew, Democrat or Republican, whether you had someone serving overseas or not… Everyone came to dread seeing the Western Union guy coming down their street.

 Ten months after the crash in India, on May 29, 1945, Sergeant Polonsky, who helped Roy Teter pull Birkinsha out of their burning bomber, flew another B-29 mission out of an airfield on Tinian Island in the Marianas.